meliopolis/chainhopper-sdk/README.md

 ### Sender Fees

-ChainHopper protocol charges a 10bps (0.1%) fee for any completed migration.
-Additionally, integrators can specify their own fees, which the protocol will split with a percentage going to the specified recipient.
+ChainHopper protocol is designed to charge a protocol fee (currently set to 0) for any completed migration.
+Additionally, integrators can specify their own fees (for completed migrations), which the protocol will split with a percentage going to the specified recipient.

 ```typescript
 const migrationParams: RequestMigrationParams = {